 Items available for sale: dyed wool and wool-blend roving, a large variety of natural roving including exotics, handspun, drop spindles, lazy kates, warping boards, blending boards stitch markers, and fiber jewelry.

 In booth demo: Spinning throughout the weekend.
-Saturday afternoon- Using a blending board
+Drop Spindle demos available on request.

 Facebook: Bauer Family Farm

 Bohlayer’s Orchard raises a flock of over 90 Romeldale/CVM sheep, a rare breed listed as threatened by the Livestock Conservancy.
 Romeldale/CVM are a dual purpose breed and provide wool in a wide range of colors including white, grays, browns and black.
-Bohlayer’s Orchard is a Shave ’em to Save ’em Provider.
+Bohlayer’s Orchard is a Shave ’em to Save ’em Provider of Romeldale/CVM.

 Items available for sale: Felted wool dog coats.
-Millspun yarn and roving.
-Wool pillows, coasters, zipper bags, ornaments
+Millspun yarn and roving from our flock.
+Wool pillows, zipper bags, ornaments.
+Tanned pelts

 *By Your Light Designs